idiap/gridtk/README.md

 Run `gridtk submit --help` to see the list of `gridtk submit` specific options and run `sbatch --help` to see the full list of options for `sbatch`.

-Note that your slurm cluster may require you to specify a partition, an account, or anoher option.
-You can do so by adding them to `gridtk submit --accoount=myaccount --partition=mypartition job.sh` or setting default values using enviroment variables such as `SBATCH_ACCOUNT` and `SBATCH_PARTITION`.
+Note that your slurm cluster may require you to specify a partition, an account, or another option.
+You can do so by adding them to `gridtk submit --account=myaccount --partition=mypartition job.sh` or setting default values using environment variables such as `SBATCH_ACCOUNT` and `SBATCH_PARTITION`.

 ### Monitoring Jobs